yousefalshaikh17/protein_mesh_simulated_annealing/paper.md

 # Acknowledgement

-Thank you to Molly Garvett, Oliver Harlen, Sarah Harris, Danial Read, Jarvellis Rogers and Yanlai Zhou.
+Thank you to Molly Garvett, Oliver Harlen, Sarah Harris, Daniel Read, Jarvellis Rogers and Yanlai Zhou.
 This work was supported by the EPSRC grant EP/R025819/1.

 # References